Factory Reset: Everything You Need To Know

 A factory reset is a software method of restoring a device to its original state by erasing all data information stored on the device.
 It works by clearing everything from memory storage and then reinstalling a fresh copy of the operating system with default settings.
 The idea of a “factory reset” was first popularized in 1975 by Hewlett-Packard.

-This term was first introduced to the world by Hewlett-Packard with the release of the HP-25C financial calculator in 1975.
+The term first appears in a user manual published in 1975 by Hewlett-Packard for its HP-25C financial calculator.
 The HP-25C was one of the first devices that could save user settings even if it was turned off or had its batteries removed.

 This innovation was called Continuous Memory, and it allowed the calculator to be used for much more complex use cases.
 It was so innovative, in fact, that the feature was printed on the packaging and marketing materials for several years after it was introduced.